 It depends.
 Your financial aid is calculated based on the cost of attending UT.
 Additional funds may be available for covering the cost of transportation to and from your host institution.
 For consideration of additional funds, contact One Stop Express Student Services.

 How many credits must I take abroad in order to apply my financial aid to study abroad?

-In order to receive most financial aid awards, except Pell Grant, for a semester abroad, you must be registered in the equivalent of at least six (12) UT credit hours.
+In order to receive most financial aid awards, except Pell Grant, for a semester abroad, you must be registered in the equivalent of at least twelve (12) UT credit hours.
 If you register in less than the equivalent of twelve (12) UT credit hours, you may receive less financial aid.
 If your foreign transcript indicates registration in fewer credit hours than the number of credit hours in which you originally registered, you may be required to repay financial aid funds.
 For students studying abroad during a summer term, you must be registered in the equivalent of at least six (6) UT credit hours.

 How will grades and credits earned abroad affect my HOPE?

 All credit hours posted on your foreign transcript (or another American university transcript) for your semester/summer abroad will be counted as attempted hours for purposes of your HOPE.
 Grades on the foreign transcript are converted to UT grades and do affect your HOPE GPA.
 If you reach a HOPE GPA check point at the end of your semester abroad, you must have achieved the GPA required to retain the HOPE.
 For further information regarding the HOPE, contact One Stop Express Student Services.